Beautiful Blue Eyes: Production

 Newton developed the script from a concept involving his father, Bruno Newton.
 Joshua asked himself what his father would do in the event that he discovered the man who murdered his family during the Holocaust.
 The character of Joseph, played by Roy Scheider, is loosely based on Bruno Newton.
-Alexander Newton, son of Joshua and grandson of Bruno, played the character of Joseph as a youngster during World War II.
+Alexander Newton, son of Joshua and grandson of Bruno, played the young Joseph during World War II.
 Bruno Newton died during filming from the same disease that took Roy Scheider's life nine months later, Multiple myeloma.

 As Scheider died before production was finished, some of his scenes were completed utilizing CGI techniques.